Extending SaaS Applications

 This test data will only be deployed to the local sandbox and not be processed during activation to the productive environment.

-Push to Test Tenant
+8. Push to Test Tenant

 Let's push your extension to the deployed application in your test tenant for final verification before pushing to production.

-cds push --to http://localhost:4006 -u bob:
+cds push --to http://localhost:4005 -u bob:

 TIP

-Note: You pushed the extension with user bob
+You pushed the extension with user

-, which in your local setup ensures they are sent to your test tenant t1-ext
+, which in your local setup ensures they are sent to your test tenantt1-ext

-, not the production tenant t1
+, not the production tenantt1

 .